gtarchiveteam/GTPatcher-Launcher/README.md

 Because of the way process spawning works on Linux, you will have to start the Launcher from a terminal to see the prompt.

 #### Why don't my settings save?
-Saving settings is not implemented on Linux yet, as doing so would require a different settings store implementation as Windows does, and we would like to standardize settings stores across platforms.
+Saving settings is not implemented on Linux yet, as doing so with the current settings code would require a different settings store implementation as Windows does.
+We would like to standardize settings stores across platforms.

 Plans for migrating to a platform agonistic settings store are ongoing and we will update you when we get around to that.